 DRIVER SELECTION PROCESS

-Each new employee or individual who is being assigned to operate a fleet vehicle must follow the following procedure:
+Each new employee or individual who is being assigned to operate a fleet vehicle must follow the following procedures:

 Each applicant must complete an Employment Application and have it on file with the Human Resources Department prior to the start of the driver selection process.

 - Each applicant for a position in which he/she might be required to operate a fleet vehicle must produce a valid operating license issued by the state in which he/she resides.
 A photocopy of the license should be attached to the employment application.

 - Each candidate who is being considered for assignment as an incidental or regular driver must complete a Department of Motor Vehicles Release Form (Appendix A) which should be attached to the application.

 - A copy of the employment application should be sent to Risk Management for processing.
 The application should be included along with submission of the driver form and completion of driver safety.
 If a driver does not hold a valid CA license they must also submit a copy of their license.

 - Department of Transportation (DOT) drivers must not be assigned to operate fleet vehicles until the Motor Vehicle Record (MVR) check is completed and found acceptable.